Jean Améry

-Jean Améry (31 October 1912 – 17 October 1978), born Hans Chaim Maier, was an Austrian-born essayist whose work was often informed by his experiences during World War II.
+Jean Améry (31 October 1912 – 17 October 1978), born Hans Chaim Maier, was an Austrian-born essayist who wrote about his experiences surviving the Holocaust.
 His most celebrated work, At the Mind's Limits: Contemplations by a Survivor on Auschwitz and Its Realities (1966), suggests that torture was "the essence" of the Third Reich.
 Other notable works included On Aging (1968) and On Suicide: A Discourse on Voluntary Death (1976).
 He adopted the pseudonym Jean Améry after 1945.
 Améry died by suicide in 1978.

 Formerly a philosophy and literature student in Vienna, Améry's participation in organized resistance against the Nazi occupation of Belgium resulted in his detainment and torture by the German Gestapo at Fort Breendonk, and several years of imprisonment in concentration camps.
 Améry survived internments in Auschwitz and Buchenwald, and was finally liberated at Bergen-Belsen in 1945.
 After the war he settled in Belgium.

 Early life

 Jean Améry was born as Hans Chaim Maier in Vienna, Austria, in 1912, to a Jewish father and a Catholic mother.
 Améry himself typically gave his birth name as Hans Mayer; some sources from his early childhood give the name Johann Mayer or Hanns Mayer.
 His father was killed in action in World War I in 1916.
 Améry was raised as a Catholic by his mother.

+After his father’s death, his mother became the central figure in his upbringing.
+He attended school first in Vienna, then grew up for a time in Bad Ischl in the Salzkammergut in a predominantly Catholic milieu.
+In the 1923–24 school year he was admitted as a private student to the gymnasium in Gmunden, which he left in January 1925.
+In 1926 he and his mother returned to Vienna.

 Eventually, Améry and his mother returned to Vienna, where he enrolled in university to study literature and philosophy, but economic necessity kept him from regular pursuit of studies there.
+He trained as a bookseller and from 1930 to 1938 worked in the bookshop of the Volkshochschule Leopoldstadt.
+Although largely an autodidact, he also attended lectures at the University of Vienna as an auditor and came into contact with writers including Hermann Broch, Robert Musil, and Elias Canetti.
+The thought of the Vienna Circle also left a lasting mark on his intellectual development.